 It is important to provide protection against unauthorized local access to Windows XP systems.
 One such control is to lock the current user's session through automatic or manual means.
 A screen saver can lock a session automatically after the system has been idle for a certain number of minutes, requiring the user's password to be entered before unlocking the system.
 NIST strongly recommends using a password-enabled screen saver on all Windows XP systems that need protected from unauthorized access.
-To do so, perform the following steps:
+Settings for enabling and configuring the screen saver are included in the FDCC GPOs but not the NIST security templates.
+To manually configure a password-enabled screen saver, perform the following steps: